pnsaeta/p064/docs/FO-ComplexVariables.md

 \\[
     \dv{f(z)}{z} = \lim_{\delta z \to 0} \frac{f(z + \delta z)}{\delta z}
 \\]
 to exist, its value must be independent of the manner in which $$\delta z = \delta x + i \delta y$$ goes to zero.
-That is, along which direction we approach the point $$z$$.
+That is, we must get the same value for the derivative regardless of the direction along which we approach the point $$z$$.
 This insight generated the Cauchy-Riemann conditions.

 2.